aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - Due to iOS-specific limitations, the volume level of the video player is always under the user's physical control and not settable using JavaScript.
 The implication of this limitation is that iOS only allows us to mute and unmute the volume, but not set it to a specific value as this can only be done by using the physical volume buttons on the device.
 To deal with this limitation, on iOS devices only, setting the volume control on the player to zero will mute the audio, while setting it to any level above zero will unmute and play the audio at the current volume level set on the device.
 - The user registration flow involves the creation and coordination of multiple AWS resources, including the Cognito user pool, the Amazon IVS channel and chat room, and the DynamoDB channels table.
 This registration flow also includes important validation checks to ensure that the submitted data meets a set of constraints before the user is allowed to sign up for a new account.
 Therefore, we highly advise against creating or managing any user account from the AWS Cognito console or directly from the DynamoDB channels table as any such changes will be out of sync with the other user-related AWS resources.
 If at any point you see an error message pertaining to a manual change that was made from the AWS Cognito console (e.g. a password reset), a new account should be created using the frontend application's dedicated registration page.
 - Currently only tested in the us-west-2 (Oregon) and us-east-1 (N. Virginia) regions.
 Additional regions may be supported depending on service availability.
+- As soon as you create your Product Advertising API 5.0 credentials (for the Amazon Product stream action), you are allowed an initial usage limit up to a maximum of one request per second (one TPS) and a cumulative daily maximum of 8640 requests per day (8640 TPD) for the first 30-day period.
+This will help you begin your integration with the API, test it out, and start building links and referring products.
+Your PA API usage limit will be adjusted based on your shipped item revenue.
+Your account will earn a usage limit of one TPD for every five cents or one TPS (up to a maximum of ten TPS) for every $4320 of shipped item revenue generated via the use of Product Advertising API 5.0 for shipments in the previous 30-day period.
+Note: that your account will lose access to Product Advertising API 5.0 if it has not generated referring sales for a consecutive 30-day period.

+See [Api Rates](https://webservices.amazon.com/paapi5/documentation/troubleshooting/api-rates.html) for more information.

 ### Web Broadcast known issues
 - It is currently capped at 720p resolution, as the default setting for client instantiation.
 This resolution of 1280 x 720 does not cause any performance problems.
 However, using a higher resolution of 1080p seems to result in performance issues.